What Should I Do if my Child Knocks Out a Tooth?

 A Knocked-Out Adult Tooth Requires Immediate Attention

 When a permanent tooth gets knocked out, do your best to find it.
 If you locate it, be careful not to touch the root when you pick it up.
 Put it in a container of milk and take it with you to the dentist.
-If your child has braces, you should still see the dentist first and then contact your orthodontist to make any necessary repairs to your appliances.
+If your child has braces, you should still see the dentist first and then contact your orthodontist to make any necessary repairs.

 To increase your chances of saving the tooth, get to the dentist as soon as possible.
-He or she will reinsert the tooth if it’s still viable and attach it to the teeth on either side with a thin plastic strip or wire to hold it in place.
+They will reinsert the tooth if it’s still viable and attach it to the teeth on either side with a thin plastic strip or wire to hold it in place.
 After several weeks, the dentist will want to see if the tooth has reattached itself to the bone.

 If an Adult Tooth Can’t Be Found or Saved

-Losing the adult tooth or having it not reattach doesn’t mean your child will have a gap in his or her smile forever.
+If you lose the adult tooth, or it doesn’t reattach, this doesn’t mean your child will have a gap in their smile forever.
 The dentist can replace the tooth with a bridge or implant.
 Bridges have false teeth on them and are attached to the teeth on either side to keep them in place.
 Implants start with a small metal post inserted into the jawbone; once the bone attaches to the post, it is topped with a crown that looks like a natural tooth.
 Both of these replacements are treated just like the rest of the teeth and require regular brushing, flossing, and dental checkups.